Aro1914/Trivia-API/backend/README.md

 `POST '/api/v0.1.0/quizzes'`

-Fetches a single question for the quiz on the condition that the question's id does not already exist among the previous questions' ids coming from the client.
+Fetches a single question for the quiz on the condition that the question's ID does not already exist among the previous questions' IDs coming from the client.

 - Request Arguments: None
 - Request Body Properties: